 Grants and fellowships that have supported her work include a MacColl Johnson, John Guttman, two Fulbright Fellowships, and grants from the Rhode Island State Council of the Arts.
 In addition, she has been an artist in residence at Civitella Ranieri, Lightwork, Yaddo, and MacDowell.

-As Holland Cotter recently wrote in the New York Times “…The mostly album-size photographs in this compact but far-ranging gallery survey are about the intensities and confusions of a cultural mixing that makes the artist, psychologically, both a global citizen and an outsider, at home and in transit, wherever she is.
-And it’s about photography as document and fiction: souvenir, re-enactment and imaginative projection.
+As Holland Cotter of the New York Times wrote about her 2016 solo exhibition at sepiaEYE in New York, “…the mostly album-size photographs in this compact but far-ranging gallery survey are about the intensities and confusions of a cultural mixing that makes the artist, psychologically, both a global citizen and an outsider, at home and in transit, wherever she is.
+And it’s about photography as document and fiction: souvenir, re-enactment, and imaginative projection.
 A beautiful show that could too easily slip away.”

-Annu Palakunnathu Matthew is Professor of Art (Photography,) the Director of the Center for the Humanities and the 2015-17 Silvia-Chandley Professor of Nonviolence and Peace Studies at the University of Rhode Island and is represented by sepiaEYE, New York City & Tasveer Gallery, India.
+Annu Palakunnathu Matthew is a Professor of Art at the University of Rhode Island and was the Director of the Center for the Humanities from 2013-2019, and the 2015-17 Silvia-Chandley Professor of Nonviolence and Peace Studies and is represented by sepiaEYE, New York City.

 MacColl Johnson Fellowship – Seven years later